ThibaultTricard/LavaCake/README.md

 Lavacake was originaly developped with windows and is fully compatible with it.

 ## Linux
-LavaCake should be compatible with Linux with it's 1.2 version that is currently under developpement.\
+LavaCake is be compatible with Linux with it's 1.3 version that is currently under developpement.
-It is untested at the moment.

 ## MacOS
-LavaCake is compatible with MacOS and Metal in it's 1.2 version through MoltenVK.
+LavaCake is compatible with MacOS and Metal in it's 1.3 version through MoltenVK.

 # Examples

-Multiple exemples of how to use this library is availlable at https://github.com/ThibaultTricard/LavaCake-Examples/tree/dev-1.2
+Multiple exemples of how to use this library is availlable at https://github.com/ThibaultTricard/LavaCake-Examples/tree/dev-1.3

 # Credits